Healthiest Alcohol: Healthier Alcohol Selections For Weight Loss

 Avoid Martinis with all sorts of sweet goodies, syrups and mixes to ward off those extra calories.

-Now you can rest easy, hit the town, pull up a stool, order a delicious beverage and let the good times roll… in a more reasonably healthy, guilt-free way, of course.
+Now you can rest easy, hit the town, pull up a stool, order a healthier alcoholic drink and let the good times roll… in a more reasonably healthy, guilt-free way, of course.

 Julie Mancuso is a registered nutritionist and owner of JM Nutrition, who has been counselling clients for over 15 years.
 Julie’s personalized approach has helped thousands reach their health, wellness and nutrition goals.